nowtechnologies/open_ozone_chamber/doc/capacity.md

 * Typical range 10 ppm - 1000 ppm
 * Price 250 - 1500 EUR

 ## Ozone iodometric titration :construction:

 ## Build a detector :construction:

+:warning: The proposed **DIY process controller** can be used as a measurement device as well.